Blog

 During the summer, when changes in routine, exposure to different foods, and potential stressors can impact your pet’s digestive and immune systems, focusing on your pet’s overall health and wellness is crucial — and many health issues start in the gut.

-Maya Pet, the world’s first anthrobiotic, uses targeted Smart Strains™ of good bacteria to alleviate common issues such as diarrhea, constipation, and allergies and strengthen your pet's immune system.
+Maya Pet uses targeted Smart Strains™ of good bacteria specifically chosen to alleviate common issues such as diarrhea, constipation, and allergies and strengthen your dog's immune system.

 By incorporating Maya Pet into your pet's daily routine, you can help ensure their digestive well-being, enhance nutrient absorption, and support their overall health throughout the summer months.